-- 1. The SEP Agency shall complete the LOC Screen within the following time frames: - a.
-For an individual who is not being discharged from a hospital or a nursing facility, the LOC Screen shall be completed within ten (10) working days after receiving confirmation that the Medicaid application has been received by the county department of social services, unless a different time frame specified below applies. - b.
-For a resident who is changing pay source (Medicare/private pay to Medicaid) in the nursing facility, the SEP Agency shall complete the LOC Screen within five (5) working days after notification by the nursing facility. - c.
-For a resident who is being admitted to the nursing facility from the hospital, the SEP Agency shall complete the LOC Screen, including a PASRR Level 1 Screen within two (2) working days after notification, as required by Section 8.401.18 .PRE-ADMISSION SCREENING AND ANNUAL RESIDENT REVIEW (PASRR) AND SPECIALIZED SERVICES FOR INDIVIDUALS WITH MENTAL ILLNESS OR INDIVIDUALS WITH AN INTELLECTUAL OR DEVELOPMENTAL DISABILITY - d.
-For an individual who is being transferred from a nursing facility to an HCBS program or between nursing facilities, the SEP Agency shall complete the LOC Screen within five (5) working days after notification by the nursing facility. - e.
-For an individual who is being transferred from a hospital to an HCBS program, the SEP Agency shall complete the LOC Screen within two (2) working days after notification from the hospital. - 2.
-The start date of the Level of Care Eligibility Determination shall not be back dated by the SEP.
-Neither the state nor its agent(s) will approve late PAR revisions.
-See Section 8.486.30 LEVEL OF CARE ELIGIBILITY DETERMINATION and Section 8.485.90 STATE PRIOR AUTHORIZATION OF SERVICES.
+- 1. For additional guidance on the ULTC-100.2, as well as the actual tool itself, please see Section 8.401.1.
+GUIDELINES FOR LONG TERM CARE SERVICES - a.
+The SEP agency shall complete the ULTC 100.2 assessment within the following time frames: - For an individual who is not being discharged from a hospital or a nursing facility, the individual assessment shall be completed within ten (10) working days after receiving confirmation that the Medicaid application has been received by the county department of social services.

-- 3. A trained SEP Agency Case Manager shall complete the LOC Screen for LTSS programs, in accordance with Section 8.401.1. - a.
-If enrolled as a provider of case management services for Children's Home and Community Based Services (CHCBS), SEP agencies may complete the LOC Screen for CHCBS. - 4.
-The SEP Agency shall assess the individual's level of care in-person, in the location where the person currently resides.
-Upon Department approval, the LOC Screen may be conducted by the case manager at an alternate location, via the telephone or using virtual technology methods.
-Such approval may be granted for situations in which in-person meetings would pose a documented safety risk to the case manager or client (e.g. natural disaster, pandemic, etc.). - 5.
-The Applicant may choose to have family members, advocates, friends and/or caregivers, as appropriate, participate as respondents in the assessment process either by attending with the Applicant or separate interviews with the case manager. - 5.
-The SEP Agency shall conduct the following activities for a Level of Care Eligibility Determination of an Applicant: - a.
-Obtain supporting diagnostic information, including but not limited to, the Professional Medical Information Page (PMIP) form from the individual's medical provider for individuals in nursing facilities, HCBS Community Mental Health Supports Waiver (HCBS-CMHS), Brain Injury Waiver (HCBS-BI), Elderly, Blind and Disabled Wavier (HCBS-EBD), Complementary and Integrated Health Waiver (HCBS-CHI) and Children with a Life Limiting Illness Waiver (HCBS-CLI). - If enrolled as a provider of case management services for Children's Home and Community Based Services (CHCBS), SEP agencies may obtain diagnosis(es) information from the individual's medical provider. - b.
-Determine the individual's level of care during an evaluation, with observation of the individual and family, if appropriate, in his or her residential setting using a Department prescribed instrument as outlined in Section 8.401.1. - c.
-Determine the length of stay for individuals seeking/receiving nursing facility care using the Nursing Facility Length of Stay Assignment Form in accordance with Section 8.402.10.15. - d.
-Assess the need for LTSS services using a Department prescribed instrument. - e.
-For HCBS Programs and admissions to nursing facilities from the community, a copy of the LOC Eligibility Determination shall be sent to the prospective provider agency and a copy shall be retained in the agency's case record for the individual.
-If there are changes in the individual's condition which significantly change the payment or services amount, a copy of the LOC Eligibility Determination documenting the change must be sent to the provider agency and a copy is to be maintained in the agency's case record for the individual.
+- ii.
+For a resident who is changing pay source (Medicare/private pay to Medicaid) in the nursing facility, the SEP agency shall complete the assessment within five (5) working days after notification by the nursing facility. - iii.
+For a resident who is being admitted to the nursing facility from the hospital, the SEP agency shall complete the assessment, including a PASRR Level 1 Screen within two (2) working days after notification. - 1) For PASRR Level 1 Screen regulations, refer to 8.401.18, PRE-ADMISSION SCREENING AND ANNUAL RESIDENT REVIEW (PASRR) AND SPECIALIZED SERIVCES FOR INDIVIDUALS WITH MENTAL ILLNESS OR INDIVIDUALS WITH AN INTELLECTUAL OR DEVELOPMENTAL DISABILITY - b.
+For an individual who is being transferred from a nursing facility to an HCBS program or between nursing facilities, the SEP agency shall complete the assessment within five (5) working days after notification by the nursing facility. - c.
+For an individual who that is being transferred from a hospital to an HCBS program, the SEP agency shall complete the assessment within two (2) working days after notification from the hospital. - Under no circumstances shall the start date for functional eligibility based on the ULTC 100.2 be backdated by the SEP.
+See section 8.486.30, ASSESSMENT, Under no circumstances shall late PAR revisions be approved by the State or its agent.
+See Section 8.485.90, STATE PRIOR AUTHORIZATION OF SERVICES. - 3.
+The SEP agency shall complete the ULTC 100.2 for LTSS Programs, in accordance with Section 8.401.1. - a.
+If enrolled as a provider of case management services for Children's Home and Community Based Services (CHCBS), SEP agencies may complete the ULTC 100.2 for CHCBS. - 4.
+The SEP Agency shall assess the individual's functional status face-to-face at a time and location convenient to the individual. - 5.
+The SEP agency shall conduct the following activities for a comprehensive assessment of an individual seeking services: - a.
+Obtain diagnostic information through the Professional Medical Information Page (PMIP) form, from the individual's medical provider for individuals in nursing facilities, HCBS Programs for Community Mental Health Supports (HCBS-CMHS), Persons with a Brain Injury (HCBS-BI), Elderly, Blind and Disabled (HCBS-EBD), Persons with a Spinal Cord Injury (HCBS-SCI) and Children with a Life Limiting Illness (HCBS-CLLI). - If enrolled as a provider of case management services for Children's Home and Community Based Services (CHCBS), SEP agencies may obtain diagnosis(es) information from the individual's medical provider.